 Requirements concerning the declaration of interests aim to avoid any scenario in which the personal interests of a colleague, board/committee member or involved resident conflict with the responsibilities they fulfil on behalf of Home Group.
-These requirements are set out within:
+These requirements are set out within the Managing conflicts of interest; gifts, hospitality, payments and benefits policy.